mustafahakkoz/Advertisement-CTR-Prediction/README.md

 [3.
 SGD with class_weight](https://github.com/mustafahakkoz/Advertisement-CTR-Prediction/tree/master/3.%20SGD%20with%20class_weight "3.
 SGD with class_weight")

-- We chose SGD model of Scikit Learn with default parameters and feed it with batches of 10K.
+- We chose SGD model of Scikit Learn with default parameters and feed it with batches of 10K since it supports out-of-core learning by **partial_fit** and **warm_start** parameters.

 - For every batch we used class_weight parameter to balance classes.